Jordyn Woods Flaunts Deep Cleavage, Leaves Little To The Imagination In Semi-Sheer Sports Bra

 Jordyn is wearing a full face of makeup in this particular image, her beautiful brown eyes being framed by expertly sculpted brows and long, luxurious lashes.
 Her iconic raven-hued tresses are styled in elegant waves, cascading effortlessly down her back.
 She offers up a sultry stare for the camera lens, her lips parted in a breathy expression.
 Concealer, bronzer, and a bit of blush combine to form a completely professional aesthetic, with her lips being painted a glossy pink to cap off the look.

-Leaving an extremely brief note to serve as the caption — one which gestured towards her upcoming business venture — it appears as if Jordyn Woods was more than comfortable in letting her enviable body do the talking.
+Leaving an extremely brief note to serve as the caption — one which gestured toward her upcoming business venture — it appears as if Jordyn Woods was more than comfortable in letting her enviable body do the talking.
 Her fans didn’t seem to mind too much, quickly showering over 280,000 likes and 1,500-plus comments on the share in a matter of hours.

 “Slowly but surely her comments are becoming nothing but positive.
 I like that ppl [sic].
 She’s a good person and a few months back had to deal with the world against her.
 That’s not the case today!!
 Jordyn, your [sic] winning girl!!!!!” one fan gushed, offering support to the embattled model.